Kanishka3/WidgetKit-Demo/README.md

 }
  ```

- Along with StaticConfiguration, you also need an Entry, Provider and something like a Quote_WidgetDisplayName to use it.
+ Along with StaticConfiguration, you also need an Entry, Provider and something like a `Quote_WidgetDisplayName` to use it.

-**Entry:** : Consider it is like data structure that you are going to use throughout your app.
+**Entry:** Consider it is like data structure that you are going to use throughout your app.
 Your Entry should conform to `TimelineEntry` and include other data that you are going to use throughout the widget.(like the news headline for news app)

+**Provider:** Provider is the object which is going to tell the StaticConfiguration to update.
+So, here is where the snapshot and updating the time entries stuff goes.

 ### Smart Stacks Relevance